 (A) Average total assets subject to the base management fee is defined as total assets, including investments made with proceeds of borrowings, less any uninvested cash or cash equivalents resulting from borrowings, valued at the end of the applicable quarters within the respective periods and adjusted appropriately for any share issuances or repurchases during the periods.
-(B) Reflected, on a gross basis, as a line item on our Consolidated Statements of Operations.
+Excludes our investment in Gladstone Alternative valued at the end of the applicable quarters within the respective periods.
+Reflected, on a gross basis, as a line item on our Consolidated Statements of Operations.